MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-faq.md

 ## Applying Sync

-### Why isn’t Microsoft Edge sync supported in all M365 subscriptions?
+### Why isn’t Microsoft Edge sync supported in all Microsoft 365 subscriptions?

-Enterprise sync depends on [Azure Information Protection](https://azure.microsoft.com/services/information-protection/), which is not available in all M365 subscriptions.
+Enterprise sync depends on [Azure Information Protection](https://azure.microsoft.com/services/information-protection/), which isn't available in all Microsoft 365 subscriptions.

 ### Is Microsoft Edge sync based on Enterprise State Roaming?

-No. ESR can be used to enable sync, but Microsoft Edge sync is not a part of ESR.
+No. ESR can be used to enable sync, but Microsoft Edge sync isn't a part of ESR.
 For more information, see [Microsoft Edge Sync](/DeployEdge/microsoft-edge-enterprise-sync) and [Microsoft Edge and Enterprise State Roaming](/DeployEdge/microsoft-edge-enterprise-state-roaming).

 ### Will Microsoft Edge ever support syncing between Microsoft Edge and IE?